Port Fishing Charters

 Tripletail

 Tripletail are one of the most unique fish you'll encounter around Port Canaveral.
-These chunky, olive-colored fish get their name from having three similar-looking fins at the back - the tail and two rear fins that mirror each other.
-Most run 2-13 pounds, though they can hit 40.
-What makes them special is their camouflage ability - they'll float on their sides mimicking debris or weeds near the surface.
-You'll find them year-round in our waters, often around floating structure or weed lines.
-They're incredibly acrobatic fighters for their bulky build and the meat rivals grouper or snapper.
-Here's the key: when you spot one, cast well past it and slowly work your bait back.
-They spook easily if you land right on them, but they'll ambush a shrimp or crab fly that drifts by naturally.
+They get their name from three fins that look identical - the tail and both rear fins have the same rounded shape.
+Most run 2-13 pounds, but they can hit 40+ pounds.
+What makes them special is their ability to change colors and lie on their sides mimicking floating debris - pretty clever for ambush hunting.
+You'll spot them near the surface around weed lines and structure, making them perfect for sight casting.
+They're acrobatic fighters despite their chunky build, and the meat rivals snapper or grouper.
+Best action happens year-round in our warm waters.
+Pro tip: when you see one, cast well past it and slowly work your bait back - they spook easily but the reward is worth the patience.

 Tripletail